 Women's participation in peace processes has been shown to bring a critical shift in dynamics to negotiations.
 This was noted by the Global Study on the Implementation of UN Security Council 1325 three years ago, which also pointed to evidence of the positive correlation between women's participation in peace negotiations and their implementation.
 But this requires efforts to go beyond the traditional 'masculine' constructs of what has historically formed part of 'peace processes'.
 To start with, the Security Council needs to move beyond considering women's participation as an issue only during formal negotiations or discussions.
-As the Secretary-General recently noted, efforts to resolve conflict not only include peace processes, but also humanitarian access agreements, ceasefires, and development plans.6 Initiatives to ensure the inclusion of women need to begin as soon as the situation arises on the Security Council's agenda, if not before, and particularly if it is likely to require the deployment of a peace operation.
+Efforts to resolve conflict not only include peace processes, but also humanitarian access agreements, ceasefires, and development plans.7 Initiatives to ensure the inclusion of women need to begin as soon as the situation arises on the Security Council's agenda, if not before, and particularly if it is likely to require the deployment of a peace operation.

 Indeed, efforts to ensure women's full and meaningful participation as part of peace processes starts long before a peace operation deploys into the country.
-The Council and Secretariat-led mission planning teams need to ensure they are engaging with women across society when assessing the needs for the deployment of a peace operation on the ground.
+The Council and Secretariat-led mission planning teams need to ensure they

+5 UN News, 'South Sudan's women caught up in 'futile man's war' UN gender equality chief', 16 November 2018, available here: https://news.un.org/en/story/2018/11/1025921 are engaging with women across society when assessing the needs for the deployment of a peace operation on the ground.
 Similarly, the Council needs to substantively draw on a range of mechanisms, including the Informal Expert Group on Women, Peace and Security, to comprehensively assess the obstacles that are likely to impede the effective and meaningful participation of women in any peace processes-broadly defined-that might be underway.